eloraiby/cppForth/README.md

 # cppForth
 An embeddable Forth dialect implemented in C++ (without dependencies on the STL).
 The binary code fits in < 32Kb for ARMv7 and < 64kb for x64 (this requires adding __cxx__ low level ABI functions).

 Implementing a barebone forth interpreter is quite straightforward, but implementing a hardened one (with debugging features and proper error handling) is quite a work.
-This implementation started as an experiment to see how hard would it be to implement a full fledged VM.
+This implementation started as an experiment to drive my RPI Zero W and see how hard would it be to implement a full fledged VM.
 It still has a long way to go before reaching all these goals.

 #### Disclaimer
 This is <b>NOT</b> an <b>ANS FORTH</b> compliant implementation.